-The co-head teachers will consider awarding additional increments for relevant service outside of teaching on a case-by-case basis.
+The LA will consider awarding additional increments for relevant service outside of teaching on a case-by-case basis.
 This might include industrial or commercial training, work in the independent sector and experience with children/young people.

 ii) Unqualified teachers' allowance